mtnemeth/unideb-cloud-infra/cf/RDS.md

 ## Undeploy steps

-Make sure you detached the security group from the EC2 instance before deleting the stack.
+Make sure you either detached the security group from the EC2 instance, or terminated the instance before deleting the stack.

 ```Bash
 ./undeploy-stack.sh rds